cakebatterandsprinkles/portfolio-gatsby/src/posts/07-ram_rom_cpu_disc.md

 **Arithmetic Logic Unit (ALU)**

 There are tiny circuits made from basic logic gates that do certain operations.
 Simplified version: You have input wires, and you have an output wire.
 These circuits are wires that are connected in such ways that they create a certain output.
 With the same inputs they always create the same output, they are consistent and reliable.
 All the basic operations (the building blocks of bigger operations) have individual circuits.
-If we go back to the fired eggs example, two main arithmetic operations will lead you to your final answer: addition and multiplication.
+If we go back to the fried eggs example, two main arithmetic operations will lead you to your final answer: addition and multiplication.

 If you combine all the wires that do basic arithmetic operations that a computer can do on a single chip, it becomes an [Arithmetic Logic Unit](https://en.wikipedia.org/wiki/Arithmetic_logic_unit).
 Now you can combine simple operations to find answers to life's complicated problems.